What is Gross Pay?

-Whether it’s an hourly rate or annual rate, the computation of gross pay depends on the amount that is agreed upon by both the employer and employee.
-The amount, also called the pay rate, must be agreed upon in writing and is signed by both parties before the start of the employment period.
+Whether it’s an hourly rate or annual rate, the computation depends on the amount that is agreed upon by both the employer and employee.
+The amount, also called the pay rate, must be agreed upon in writing before the start of employment.

 Calculating Gross Pay for Hourly Employees

-To get the gross pay of employees at an hourly rate, multiply the number of hours rendered during the pay period by the hourly pay rate.
+To get the gross pay at an hourly rate, multiply the number of hours worked during the pay period by the hourly pay rate.
 Specifically:

 - Get the timesheet or attendance log of the employee to know the number of hours worked during the pay period.